An official website of the State of Oregon

-To learn more about Oregon's progress meeting the goals of the plan, read OHA's Youth Suicide Annual Reports:
+To learn more about Oregon's progress meeting the goals of the YSIPP, read OHA's Youth Suicide Annual Reports:

-Senate Bill 48 (2017) was designed to support the behavioral and physical healthcare workforce by promoting continuing education in suicide assessment, treatment and management.
+Senate Bill 48 (2017) was designed to support the behavioral and physical healthcare workforce.
+It does this by promoting continuing education in suicide assessment, treatment and management.

 OHA has compiled a list of continuing education courses for consideration.

 SB 48 requires providers licensed by the following agencies to report any suicide assessment, treatment and management continuing education they’ve taken.

 The Oregon Medical Board and the Teacher Standards and Practices Commission survey their providers.
 OHA surveys providers licensed by other boards at re-licensure as part of the Health Care Workforce Reporting program.
 OHA compiles and reports this information to the Oregon legislature each even-numbered year.

 Starting July 1, 2022, House Bill 2315 (2021) requires providers in the behavioral healthcare workforce to complete continuing education in suicide assessment, treatment and management for relicensure.
 Oregon Administrative Rules and an implementation plan are currently under development.

 HB 2315 requires 2 hours every two years or 3 hours every three years of continuing education in suicide assessment, treatment and management for the following license categories:

 Shanda HochstetlerYouth Suicide Prevention Program Coordinator